List of largest cities of U.S. states and territories by population: Census-designated places on the list

 Note 1: The only incorporated place in Hawaii is the City & County of Honolulu.
 A portion of it, the Honolulu District, is sometimes regarded as the "city" for statistical purposes, although it has no government separate from that of the City and County as a whole.
 The U.S. Census Bureau defines Honolulu CDP (census-designated place) to coincide with the Honolulu District.
 Thus for Hawaii, the largest CDPs are ranked, as of the 2020 United States census.

 Note 2: The 4 municipalities of the Northern Mariana Islands are listed.
 Each municipality is divided into smaller villages, but the municipalities are considered the primary subdivisions (as in how Saipan is usually listed as the capital rather than Capitol Hill, Saipan).
-The five largest villages are Garapan (3,983), Dandan (3,280), Koblerville (2,493), Finasisu (2,491) and Kagman III (2,402), with Capitol Hill being the 19th largest village at 1,028 people.
+The five largest villages are Garapan (3,096), Dandan (2,922), Finasisu (2,566), Koblerville (2,470), and Kagman III (2,144), with Capitol Hill being the 16th largest village at 979 people.

 Note 3: The most populous sub-districts of the U.S. Virgin Islands (as defined by the U.S. Census Bureau) are listed.
-The three largest towns are Charlotte Amalie (10,354), Christiansted (2,433) and Frederiksted (859).
+The three towns are Charlotte Amalie (8,194), Christiansted (1,770) and Frederiksted (528).